harryxp/Agrippa/DEV.md

 ## File System plugins

+- Support Windows.
-- Still slow on the backend side
+- Still slow on the backend side.
+- It does not detect new items automatically.
-- Frontend max recursion level exceeded if too many items
+- Frontend max recursion level exceeded if too many items.
-- Highlight keyword
+- Highlight keyword.

 ## Online Search plugin

 - Query using a template library?
 Text.Formatting?
 - Only one query parameter is allowed now
+- Allow sending one query to multiple websites?